Please help to share the Knowledge >>

 is constantly changing between 0.1 to 1 Volt.

 The ECU works hard to maintain a constant average of oxygen: if average value too low (too little oxygen), the ECU cut’s down on fuel supply.
-If average value too high, the ECU orders more fuel to be injected.
-Be aware: bad/too old oxygen sensor wont let you to gain high MPG, If you sensor is older than 40000 miles replace it at once.
-Get new sensor here.
+If the average value is too high, the ECU orders more fuel to be injected.
+Be aware: bad/old oxygen sensor wont let you to gain high MPG, If you sensor is older than 40000 miles replace it at once.

 So what is EFIE anyway: Now, when you add a hydrogen gas saver to your car, HHO gas is added to the intake air of the engine.
-As a result not all the oxygen participates in the combustion and more oxygen is emitted through the exhaust.
+As a result the engine works more efficiently, burning more percentage of the fuel / hho mix and draws more oxygen from outside.
+One effect of increased efficiency is more oxygen emitted then the sensor “expect”

 The problem: the ECU “senses” more oxygen than usual and orders more fuel to be injected to compensate.
 This action ruins any gas economy gained thanks to hydrogen gas saver.